History of Exceptional

 Who We Are

-The Arnold Center is a community rehabilitation organization that provides services to individuals with barriers, most often disabilities, strengthening our community through advancing the skills of those that are most vulnerable.
-Our service programs advance individuals through the building of life skills that teach and strengthen independence, vocational abilities, soft skills, and community engagement.
+The Arnold Center is a community rehabilitation organization that provides services to individuals with barriers to employment.
+Our program strengthens the community through advancing the skills of those that are most vulnerable.
+Our service programs increase individual potential.
+We teach life skills that strengthen independence, vocational abilities, soft skills and community engagement.

 400 Wexford Ave Midland, MI 48640